British Middleweight Championship

 The British Middleweight Championship is the Middleweight professional wrestling championship competed for throughout the British wrestling circuit.

-The title was recognised as official by national TV network ITV for the purposes of their coverage of the UK wrestling scene and by its listings magazine TVTimes in accompanying magazine feature coverage.
+The title was recognised as official by national TV network ITV for the purposes of their coverage of the UK wrestling scene and by its listings magazine TV Times in accompanying magazine feature coverage.

 History

 Joint Promotions

 Joint Promotions established a British Middleweight title in 1952 in compliance with the resolutions of the Mountevans Committee.
 By 1971, this title was in the possession of Brian Maxine who continued to claim the title without dispute in an unbroken reign until 2000.
 Also a successful musician, Maxine wore his championship belt on the cover of record releases.

 The Wrestling Alliance (TWA)

 A new version of the championship was created in 2000 for TWA which became the focus of a feud between Mal Sanders and James Mason.

 Meanwhile, Maxine, wrestling for Premier Promotions, continued to wear his old championship belt but no longer laid claim to the title.
 A contest for the belt between Maxine and Johnny Kidd on 15 March 2003 in Midhurst was strictly billed as being only for the championship belt as a possession.
 Maxine would still be wearing the belt for appearances with LDN in 2007.